-As the festive season gets underway in full swing there is an abundance of sweets around you.
+As the festive season gets underway in full swing, there is an abundance of sweets around you.
 Almost every one of us develops a sweet tooth during the season.
 However, many people can’t seem to get rid of the constant sweet taste in mouth.
 Could it be the result of a thyroid problem?
 Or is the cause something else?
-If you are among the portion of the population who experiences frequent or permanent sweet taste in mouth and wish to know the causes and the preventive measures, then you’ve come to the right place.
+If you are among the portion of the population that experiences frequent or permanent sweet taste in the mouth and wish to know the causes and preventive measures, then you’ve come to the right place.

-In this article, we shall take a look at some of the major causes of sweet taste in mouth from thyroid and other disorders, as well as learn the ways to treat them and prevent them.
+In this article, we shall take a look at some of the major causes of sweet taste in mouth from thyroid and other disorders, as well as learn how to treat and prevent them.

 Sweet taste in mouth thyroid